Ranchero-Software/NetNewsWire/README.md

 ##### Using `setup.sh`

 - Open Terminal and `cd` into the NetNewsWire directory.
-- Run this command to ensure you have execution rights for the script: `sudo chmod 755 setup.sh`
+- Run this command to ensure you have execution rights for the script: `chmod +x setup.sh`
 - Execute the script with the following command: `./setup.sh` and complete the answers.

 ##### Manually